-Jerry Lynch, one of the premier pinch-hitters in National League history, had more career hits, including two of his most dramatic, against the Cardinals than any other team.
+Jerry Lynch, one of the all-time premier pinch-hitters, had more career hits, including two of his most dramatic, against the Cardinals than any other team.

 A career .277 batter in 13 big-league seasons (1954-66) with the Pirates and Reds, Lynch hit .301 with 16 home runs against the Cardinals.
-His 128 hits off St. Louis pitching were his most against any opponent.
+A left-handed batter, his 128 hits off St. Louis pitching were his most against any opponent.

 Lynch, an outfielder, hit two big-league grand slams _ both against the Cardinals.